vuongptnguyen/Whiteblock_User_Guide/docs/overview.rst

   - Monero

 Note: Do you have a client of your own that you would like Whiteblock to support?
-Feel free to contact the team via email at `hello@whiteblock.io` or join one of our community channels.
+Feel free to contact the team via email at `hello@whiteblock.io` or join our `Telegram channel <https://t.me/joinchat/HsUCShLKi--lX14OSQyhMg>`_